Ben Davison Profile

 This fight was the final of the World Boxing Super Series at London's O2 Arena in October 2019.
 In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with the McGuigans.

-Taylor is represented by Bob Arum's Top Rank and MTK Global and announced Davison as his new trainer despite having a brief trial with Adam Booth.
+Taylor is represented by Bob Arum's Top Rank and confirmed Davison as his new trainer despite having a brief trial with Adam Booth.

-Together they achieved history after Taylor defeated Jose Ramirez to become Britain's first four-belt undisputed champion.
+Together they achieved history as Taylor defeated Jose Ramirez to become Britain's first four-belt undisputed champion.

-Davison was also in the corner of Devin Haney alongside his father Bill Haney during his victory over Jorge Linares to retain his WBC lightweight championship.
+Davison also works with American world champion Devin Haney.
+He was in the corner of Devin Haney alongside his father Bill Haney during his victory over Jorge Linares to retain his title and was also present for Haney's most recent win over JoJo Diaz.

 On July 31, 2021, Davison won another world title as trainer with Leigh Wood.
 The Nottingham fighter overcame Xu Can, knocking him out in round 12 to become WBA featherweight world champion.